CHump7/data/README.md

-pass # can be used as a placeholder to not recieve and error .append # adds a new value at the end of an array string # holds the value of text with quotes "this is text"
+pass # can be used as a placeholder to not recieve and error .append # adds a new value at the end of an array string # holds the value of text with quotes "this is text" round() # rounds decimals to the nesrest whole number